-To manage the risk of default, deposits should be spread by banking institution and be subject to a maximum exposure of £300,000 (per academy) with any PRA authorised institution by the Bank of England (refer to Financial Conduct Authority (FCA).
-Whilst this exceeds the protection limit of £85,000 provided by the FSCS it is accepted that it is not always practicable to find a sufficient number of investments of this size that meet the prudent criteria outlined in this policy.
+The Trust aims to manage the risk of default by spreading deposits across banking institutions which are authorized by the Bank of England through the Prudential Regulation Authority (PRA) (with reference to the Financial Conduct Authority (FCA)).
+Preferably, deposits will be selected with a maximum exposure of £5000,000 as, whilst this sum exceeds the current protection limit of £85,000 provided by the Financial Services Compensation Scheme (FSCS), it is accepted that it is not always practicable to find a sufficient number of investments of this size that meet the prudent criteria outlined in this policy.